maxims94/helius-post-alpenglow/README.md

 The synergistic effect of Rotor and Votor results in a significant overall latency reduction, unlocking unprecedented performance levels and enabling a new generation of real-time applications on the Solana network.

 Alpenglow achieves this while also bolstering network resilience.
-With its 20+20 model, it can handle a high number of crashed notes while protecting against a realistic level of malicious behavior.
+With its 20+20 model, it can handle a high number of crashed nodes while protecting against a realistic level of malicious behavior.

 Furthermore, it paves the way for future improvements, such as support for multiple concurrent leaders.